DeKalb County Personal Injury Lawyer

 - Loss of consortium, and

 Since they’re so subjective, the value of non-economic damages tends to be a highly contested issue.
 So, it’s important to have a say in how your damages are calculated.
-At Hasner Law, our team will not only advocate for you, we’ll bring in accident specialists and injury professionals to help us figure out what your case is worth.
+At Hasner Law, our Dekalb County personal injury attorneys will not only advocate for you, we’ll bring in accident specialists and injury professionals to help us figure out what your case is worth.
 We’ll rely on the insight and expertise of doctors, therapists, vocational rehabilitation specialists, and others throughout the process.
 The more we know about your case and the better understand your suffering, the greater your chances of a substantial recovery.

 How Long Do I Have to File a Personal Injury Case in DeKalb County?